 The provision of basic services to the informal areas is a moving target due to the migration of informal inhabitants into the areas.
-Services in terms of minimum standards are provided but need to be extended on an annual basis, which places a burden on the Capital Budget
+Services in terms of minimum standards are provided but need to be extended on an annual basis, which places a burden on the Capital Budget.

 Service Backlogs as at 30 June 2015

 Households (HHs)

-Service level al bove minimum Service level b elow minimum
+Service level a Service level b

-stand lard stanc lard
+stan dard stanc lard

-No. of HHs % HHs % HHs No. of HHs % H
+No. of HHs % HHs No. of HHs % HHs

-Water 64,551 100.0 297 0.0
+Water 64,551 100 297 0.0

 Sanitation 63,665 98.0 1,183 0.2

-Electricity 51,604 79.59 13,244 20.41
+Electricity 51,604 1 79.59 13,244 1 20.41

-Waste 43,385 100 0 0
+Waste Management 43,385 100 0 0

-Management 45,505 100 0 0

 Housing

 % HHs are the service above/below minimum standard as a proportion of total HHs.
 "Housing" refers to

 formal and informal settlements.

-\Note: Housing backlogs addressed in Table 2.
+Note: Housing backlogs addressed in Table 2.
 The required information cannot be provided in terms of households.

-\\ Note: No backlog on providing minimum services to formal households.
+Note: No backlog on providing minimum services to formal households.

-\\\Only some informal settlements are below the minimum service level.
+Only some informal settlements are below the minimum service level.

-Figures now include Eskom areas but excludes Stellenbosch areas of Pniel and Hollandse Mollen
+1Figures now include Eskom areas but exclude Stellenbosch areas of Pniel and Hollandse Molen